Cambrian Line: Steam workings

 In 2007, West Coast Railways took over operation of the Cambrian Coast Express which ran over the Cambrian Coast Line from Machynlleth to Porthmadog and Pwllheli, the train was also renamed to The Cambrian.
 The service would run from the last week of July until the end of August between 2007 and 2010.

-Before the 2011 season, WCR issued a statement stating that due to Network Rail's implementation of the new European Rail Traffic Management System (ERTMS) signalling on the Cambrian Coast, which necessitated new in-cab signalling equipment, the seasonal steam services had to cease running because no system is yet available for fitment in steam locomotives.
-No steam loco owners are at present planning to upgrade their locos to work under the system in the near future owing to costs and the amount of required equipment at present.
+Before the 2011 season, WCR issued a statement stating that due to Network Rail's implementation of the new European Rail Traffic Management System (ERTMS) signalling on the Cambrian Coast, which necessitated new in-cab signalling equipment, the seasonal steam services had to cease running because no system was yet available for fitment in steam locomotives.
+No steam loco owners were planning to upgrade their locos to work under the system in the then-near future, owing to costs and the amount of equipment that was required.
 Locos that have visited the route over the years include: 7802 Bradley Manor, 7819 Hinton Manor, 44871, 46443, 75069 & 76079.

+Following an absence of 14 years, it was announced, in February 2024, that as part of trials for the fitment of the new ETCS signalling system to steam locomotives, 60163 Tornado is to run overnight testing trains between Shrewsbury and Newtown.
+The trains will be run during night-time to avoid affecting passenger services.
+These trials are also being undertaken as part of Network Rail's East Coast Digital Programme & Pathfinder Project.

 Coast Line infrastructure problems

 Major structural problems with Barmouth Bridge resulted in the withdrawal of services between 1980 and 1986 and the line was threatened with closure before ultimately being repaired and reopened.

 Work began in March 2013 to replace the wooden Pont Briwet viaduct over the Afon Dwyryd near Llandecwyn.
 The new bridge now carries two lanes of road traffic and the single track railway, and opened in 2015.
 It was hoped that, apart from a four-week period where power cables had to be moved, the old viaduct could remain open throughout the works.
 However, the bridge was found to have been affected by the piling work for the new bridge, and was declared structurally unsafe and closed in December 2013.
 This necessitated a diversion via Maentwrog for road users and caused rail services to terminate at Harlech.
-A new temporary bridge was due to open in Spring 2014, but this plan had been scrapped in favour of running a convoy system on the A496 road that serves as the diversionary route.
+A new temporary bridge was due to open in Spring 2014, but this plan had been scrapped in favour of running a convoy system on the A496 road that served as the diversionary route.
 Work then focused on completing the main railway and road bridge by the end of the year.